kpietraszkoGit/LibraryApplication/README.md

 </p>

 ## About Application
-It is a simple application to add, edit, delete e.g. books/journals to MySQL database designed in Laravel.
+It is a simple application to add, edit, delete e.g. books/journals to MySQL database designed in Laravel 8.
 You can register there and log in then you can create your own library.

 ## About Laravel